GoogleChrome/chrome-extensions-samples/web-store/README.md

 # Web Store API Sample App

-Chrome Packaged App which lets you upload and publish Chrome Apps and Extensions folders stored locally on your hard drive.
-The `chrome.identity` API is used to retrieve a valid token to authenticate agains the [Chrome Web Store Publish API](http://developer.chrome.com/webstore/using_webstore_api).
+Lets you upload and publish Chrome Apps and Extensions folders stored locally on your hard drive.
+The `chrome.identity` API is used to retrieve a valid token to authenticate against the [Chrome Web Store Publish API](http://developer.chrome.com/webstore/using_webstore_api).
 The zip process is handled by the external library [zip.js](http://gildas-lormeau.github.io/zip.js/) and the `chrome.fileSystem` API.

 ## APIs